JoshuaGrams/tiny-qbn/doc/tutorial-1.md

 it in to Twine's Story Stylesheet.

 Finally, go to GitHub again and select and copy the widgets.
-These are Sugarcube code, so make a new passage in your Twine story and paste it in.
-Add a "widget" tag to the passage so Sugarcube knows that it's code which needs to be loaded immediately.
+These are SugarCube code, so make a new passage in your Twine story and paste it in.
+Add a "widget" tag to the passage so SugarCube knows that it's code which needs to be loaded immediately.
 Give the passage a name if you like (I usually call it "TinyQBN Widgets").